 The results were just as I expected them to be.
 The most meaningful and happiest moments during this two-year trip around the world didn’t have to do with material things.
 The most memorable moments happened when I was learning something new, experiencing the beauty of nature, or sharing a simple connection with someone.

 On that journey, my life had become solely centered around the people I was meeting, the natural scenery surrounding me, and the experiences I got to partake in.
 It was the organic setting that was making those moments truly rewarding, not actual things.

 As I traveled I never needed more than these small possessions that fit in my backpacks.
-As I changed countries and climates I would just get rid of stuff that no longer served me.
-Each time I would let something go, I felt even freer and light.
-If I needed to replace something – no problem – I would buy it from a local flea market.
+When I changed countries and climates, I would just get rid of stuff that no longer served me.
+Each time I would let something go, I felt even freer and lighter.
+If I needed to replace something, no problem — I would buy it from a local flea market.

 My best memories were of wonderful places and the people that were around me, and the most important thing was having my health to enjoy it all.